Draggie306/CheatSheets/A level/source/Geography.md

 ### Arêtes

-An arête is a knife-shaped, sharp ridge formed when two corries’ back walls continually erode back-to-back.
+An arête is a knife-shaped, sharp ridge formed when two corries' back walls continually erode back-to-back.
 Over time, these back walls meet, and a distinct ridge is formed.

 ![A diagram of a mountain, which has had erosional processes acting upon it.](https://cheatsheet-assets.ibaguette.com/alevel/geography/Landforms-of-Glaciation_2.png)
 *A diagram of a mountain, which has had erosional processes acting upon it.*